The Secretary of State for Culture, Media and Sport compiles a list of buildings of special architectural or historic interest.

 Applying for listed building consent

-When thinking about altering your listed building, you should contact the Urban Design and Conservation team at email@example.com to discuss your ideas.
+When thinking about altering your listed building, contact us to discuss your ideas.

 The listed building consent application forms contain notes about the information that you will need to provide.

 Employing an architect or specialist with experience of dealing with historic buildings will usually make applying for listed building consent easier.

 We can answer your questions and provide advice including about which works need consent, repairs and alterations, and available grants.

 Building alterations sometimes also need other types of approval such as planning permission or building regulations approval.

 If you deliberately neglect a listed building we can make you carry out repairs or even compulsorily purchase the building in some cases.